KevinAst/visualize-it/docs/visualize-it.md

   Collage:   a SmartPallet derivation in which multiple Scenes are displayed/visualized.

+  CompRef:   a component classRef container that can be packaged (in SmartPkg) and visualized
+             ... either a real class [a SmartComp derivation], or a resource-based pseudoClass [a DynamicComp]

 SmartComp:   an abstract graphical representation of a system component:
              - bound to a data model (for visual affects and animation)